weizhang25/OpenJudge/docs/validating_graders/rewardbench2.md

 ## What is RewardBench2?

-RewardBench2 is a benchmark dataset designed to evaluate reward models and LLM judges across diverse scenarios.
+RewardBench2 [[1]](#references) is a benchmark dataset designed to evaluate reward models and LLM judges across diverse scenarios.
 It provides multi-domain coverage (factuality, focus, safety, math, precise instruction following) with expert-curated ground truth, tests for position and length bias, and offers a public leaderboard to compare your grader with state-of-the-art models.

-### Dataset Overview
+The dataset includes 1,865 samples across six subsets:

 | Subset | Samples | Evaluation Mode | Ground Truth |
 |--------|---------|-----------------|--------------|